motech/motech/docs/source/get_started/model_data/model_data.rst

   using this annotation.
 Annotated fields will not be exposed via REST.
 - **@org.motechproject.mds.annotations.RestOperations**
   Placed on the entity class definition, specifies the REST operations that should be allowed for this entity.
-  The annotation takes an array of org.motechproject.mds.domain.RestOperation, which is an enum of possible values.
+  The annotation takes an array of org.motechproject.mds.annotations.RestOperation, which is an enum of possible values.
 - **@org.motechproject.mds.annotations.RestExposed**
   Placed on the lookup method definition, in the service interface.
 Annotated lookup methods will be marked